hkust-smartcar/tutorials/hardware/04 board design.md

 3. Close Altium Designer.

-4. Copy msimg32.dll from the zip to the install directory.
+4. Copy 'License/msimg32.dll' from the zip to the install directory.

-5. Open Altium Designer and reload the licenses.
+5. Open Altium Designer and reload the license by clicking "Add standalone license file" and load one of the license files in 'Licenses/' from the zip

 ### Add Altium Designer Libraries